Start a Business in Germany

 Hiring Process, Labor Costs, and Employment Law in Germany

-Germany's labor market is highly regulated, with a minimum wage of €12 ($12.70) per hour as of 2026.
+Germany's labor market is highly regulated, with a minimum wage of β¬13.90/hour as of January 2026 (~$15 USD), up from β¬12.82 in 2025.
+Employer total cost per minimum-wage worker ~β¬18β19/hour including social contributions.
 Employer social contributions, including health insurance and pension, add approximately 20% to 25% to the gross salary.

 Cities like Berlin and Munich, with their diverse talent pools, attract skilled workers from around the world.
 The hiring process typically involves posting job ads, conducting interviews, and signing employment contracts.